deephealthproject/UC15_pipeline/README.md

 Regardless of the pipeline version to be run (EDDL C++, PyEDDL or Pytorch), the *prepare_ecvl_dataset.py* must be executed to prepare the YAML file that the ECVL needs to load the data or the CSV file that the Pytorch version needs.

-To execute this script go to the *pyeddl_pipeline* and execute the script with the arguments configuration that you want.
+To execute this script go to the *pyeddl_pipeline* folder and execute the script with the arguments configuration that you need.
 For example:

 ```bash
 cd pyeddl_pipeline  # Needed to find some imports of the script